mongodb/docs-app-services/source/includes/warn-cannot-renable-paused-sync.rst

    cluster, and you pause Device Sync for longer than 12 hours, you must terminate and re-enable Device Sync.

-   Terminating and re-enabling paused Atlas Device Sync for your {+app+} erases Atlas Device Sync metadata and requires you to specify configuration settings again.
+   Terminating and re-enabling paused Atlas Device Sync for your app erases Atlas Device Sync metadata and requires you to specify configuration settings again.
    Clients must perform a client reset when they reconnect after Atlas Device Sync has been terminated.
 For more information, see: :ref:`Terminate Sync <terminating-realm-sync>`.